farcasterxyz/miniapp-img/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Ffarcasterxyz%2Fminiapp-img)

 This repo demonstrates how to generate dynamic images using Next + Vercel.
 It's easy to fork, modify, and deploy.
+And in most cases the free plan should be sufficient.

 Note, you can deploy and use this as a standalone service with the sole purpose of generating images for your mini app.